YouTube blocks RT, other Russian channels from earning ad dollars | Technology

 YouTube on Saturday barred Russian state-owned media outlet RT and other Russian channels from receiving money for advertisements that run with their videos, similar to a move by Facebook, after the invasion of Ukraine.

 YouTube on Saturday barred Russian state-owned media outlet RT and other Russian channels from receiving money for advertisements that run with their videos, similar to a move by Facebook, after the invasion of Ukraine.
-Citing "extraordinary circumstances," YouTube said in a statement that it was "pausing a number of channels’ ability to monetize on YouTube, including several Russian channels affiliated with recent sanctions."
+Citing "extraordinary circumstances," YouTube said that it was "pausing a number of channels' ability to monetize on YouTube, including several Russian channels affiliated with recent sanctions" such as the European Union's.
 Ad placement is largely controlled by YouTube.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)